frankalbenesius/mrpizza/README.md

-# Pizza Cart
+# Mr. Pizza

-A small "create-react-app" bootstrapped application that lets users build pizzas and save them to a "cart".
+A small React app built to demonstrate usage of Redux & GraphQL.

+## Demo:

+You can try our Mr. Pizza [here](https://pizza.albenesi.us).

+## To Run:

+1. Install module dependencies using `yarn install`.
+2. Run the app in development mode using `yarn start`.